splunk/public-o11y-docs/gdi/get-data-in/rum/ios/get-ios-data-in.rst

 2. Open the :new-page:`iOS Instrumentation guided setup <https://login.signalfx.com/#/gdi/scripted/ios/step-1?category=use-case-user-experience&gdiState=%7B"integrationId":"ios"%7D>`.
 Optionally, you can navigate to the guided setup on your own:

-   3. In the navigation menu, select :menuselection:`Data Management` to open the Integrate Your Data page.
+   3. In the navigation menu, select :menuselection:`Data Management` to open the :strong:`Integrate Your Data` page.

    4. In the integration filter menu, select :guilabel:`By Use Case`.